 All submissions and reviewing is done online using the Informing Science Institute Paper Review System.
 Manuscripts are submitted online and reviewed electronically using our article submission management system.
 For this reason, all authors and co-authors need to obtain an ISI colleague account, available at http://Join.InformingScience.org .

-We provide our published authors with both a quality print publication and the widespread readership that comes from publishing all articles online within a few weeks of acceptance.
+We provide our published authors with the widespread readership that comes from publishing all articles online within a few weeks of acceptance.
 This approach ensures that published works are read and cited by the widest possible audience.

 Informing Science: the International Journal of an Emerging Transdiscipline is the principal channel for sharing knowledge about and encouraging interest in informing across a diverse body of researchers drawn from many disciplines and nations.